What Started My Passion

 I always had a love for photography since I was a young child.
-My parents had a great appreciation for all things beautiful and made sure to point out the small intricate details of the world.
-They would share how you have to take time to stop and see the beauty in everything, I believe this is what sparked my eye for photography and the beauty of the world.
+My parents had a great appreciation for all things beautiful.
+They made sure to point out the small intricate details of the world.
+They would share how you have to take time to stop and see the beauty in everything.
+I believe this is what sparked my eye for photography and the beauty of the world.

-In 2010, I backpacked through Europe and Africa for the spontaneous adventure of my life.
+In 2010, I backpacked through Europe and Africa.
+For this spontaneous adventure of my life.
 I originally began this journey because my best friend (soul sister) April was to move to Germany with her Air Force husband Dale.
-Naturally, I planned an amazing trip to see as much as I possibly could in the short eight weeks I would visit, while dealing with the emotions of parting with my best friend and leaving her across the world.
+Naturally, I planned an amazing trip to see as much as I possibly could in the short eight weeks I would visit.
+While I was dealing with the emotions of parting with my best friend and leaving her across the world.
 So started my adventure.

 My first stop was Ireland.
 My stops consisted of Ireland (Dublin), England (London), France (Paris), Italy (Venice, Verona, and Rome), Greece (Athens, and Santorini), and Egypt (Cairo).
-Now, I could make a blog post specifically around this trip and go on and on about all the beauty and people that shaped who I am as a person today, but that will have to be another blog.
+Now, I could make a blog post specifically on this trip.
+I could go on and on about all the beauty and people that shaped who I am as a person today, but that will have to be another blog.
 It wasn’t until I got to Venice, Italy where the beauty smacked me in the face.

 I will never forget the feeling I felt when I got off the train at the station in Venice and walked out to the Grand Canal.
-Now, many of you that know me know that I am petrified of water, but this was a sight that was too beautiful to be afraid.
+Now, many of you that know me are aware that I am petrified of water.
+This was a sight that was too beautiful to be afraid.
 This was really the moment my photography journey began.

 In 2016 I moved to Maine.
 I began building a new wedding business in this beautiful state and meeting clients that have become life-long friends.
-Being a wedding photographer in Maine has opened several new opportunities for me, including shooting in some of the most beautiful locations in the United States and meeting people from all over the world that are eloping or having a destination wedding in Maine.
+Being a wedding photographer in Maine has opened several new opportunities for me.
+Including shooting in some of the most beautiful locations in the United States and meeting people from all over the world.
+From those that are eloping or having a destination wedding in Maine.
 The best part is I still get to travel and shoot several weddings within the United States.

-I chose to be a wedding photographer because I live to capture the RAW emotions that people experience on this day.
-I want to be the person to capture the moments that mean the most to them, the moments they can look back on and cherish.
-Weddings are full of RAW emotion, from the father/(special someone) giving the beautiful bride away, to the groom being overwhelmed with nervousness before seeing the love of his life, parents crying tears of happiness, and the greatest moment of all when the bride is walked down the aisle and her soon to be husband sees her for the first time.
-These are moments that have so much emotional impact that people can’t control the happiness this day brings, and the nostalgia that some feel looking at their own husbands/wives that they have been with.
+I chose to be a wedding photographer because I live to capture the RAW emotions.
+The ones people experience on this day.
+I want to be the person to capture the moments that mean the most to them.
+The moments they can look back on and cherish.
+Weddings are full of RAW emotion.
+From the father/(special someone) giving the beautiful bride away.
+To the groom being overwhelmed with nervousness before seeing the love of his life.
+Parents crying tears of happiness.
+The greatest moment of all when the bride is walked down the aisle and her soon to be husband sees her for the first time.
+These are moments that have so much emotional impact that people can’t control the happiness this day brings.The nostalgia that some feel looking at their own husbands/wives that they have been with.